AnthonyCxx/Notes-and-Writeups/C#/Object-oriented Programming/Class Modifiers.md

 Although these are not technically their own category of modifiers, I still felt they should have their own section.

 # Static Classes
+Static members of a class are shared across all instances of the class and are accessed directly via `<ClassName>.<MemberName>`.

 ```C#